Samsung/tizen-docs/docs/application/native/get-started/wearable/first-app.md

     This step shows how you can create the application UI and make small alterations to it to improve the usability of your application.

-When you are developing a more complex application, you can take advantage of the [native tools included in the Tizen Studio](../../../tizen-studio/native-tools/index.md) to ease the tasks of creating functionality and designing the application UI.
+When you are developing a more complex application, you can take advantage of the [native tools included in Tizen Studio](../../../tizen-studio/native-tools/index.md) to ease the tasks of creating functionality and designing the application UI.

 <a name="create"></a>
 ## Creating a Project

-The following example shows you how to create and configure a basic wearable native application project in the Tizen Studio.
+The following example shows you how to create and configure a basic wearable native application project in Tizen Studio.
 An application project contains all the files that make up an application.

 The following figure illustrates the application to be created.
 The application screen displays the **Hello Tizen** text and no user interaction is provided.
 If you click the **Back** key on the device, the application moves to the background.